Tuesday, November 24, 2015

 Artillery gaming!

-Whilst enjoying my cuppa this morning (in my Atari ST mug) I stumbled upon a tweet about Ballerburg, an old turn-based artillery game by Eckhard Kruse.
-This is an ST classic and offers addictive and strategical gameplay to blast our enemy to smithereens using basic maths to calculate speed & direction.
+Whilst enjoying my cuppa this morning (in my Atari ST mug) I stumbled upon a tweet about Ballerburg, a turn-based artillery game by Eckhard Kruse.
+It's an ST classic and offers addictive, strategical gameplay to blast enemies into smithereens using basic maths to calculate our weaponry's speed & direction.

 Ballerburg requires the ability to read German and a monochrome hi-res monitor.
-But let's be honest, as ST users, we are familiar with translating on the fly plus there are programs that fudge the ST's high-resolution mode.
-As I type, my Atari STe is running Ballerburg and I'm (trying) to teach our 6-year-old daughter the basics...
-Sadly, that ain't going well and I know she will be an easy victim!
+But let's be honest, as ST users, we are familiar with language translation on the fly!
+There are programs to emulate the ST's high-resolution mode.
+As I type, my Atari STe is running Ballerburg, and I'm (trying) to teach our 6-year-old daughter the basics.
+Sadly, that ain't going well, so I know she will be an easy victim!

-* A download is available via Eckhard Kruse's website and also Ballerburg has a wiki page!
+• A download is available on Eckhard Kruse's website, and Ballerburg has a wiki page!

-* I use MonoPack to enable ST High Res on my colour monitor.
+• I use MonoPack to enable ST High Res on my colour monitor.
+It's excellent.

-* So, you didn't believe me about my Atari ST mug, uh?
+• So you didn't believe me about my Atari ST mug, uh?
+Slurp...
+Slurp...

 Friday, November 06, 2015